cabins/.emacs.d/README.md

 Launch a terminal, such as:

-- Terminal App on macOS
+- Terminal App or iTerm2 on macOS
 - GNOME Terminal or Konsole on GNU/Linux
 - CMD or PowerShell on Windows 10